pyca/cryptography/docs/hazmat/primitives/padding.rst

         >>> data + unpadder.finalize()
         '11111111111111112222222222'

-    :param block_size: The size of the block in bits that the data is being padded to.
+    :param block_size: The size of the block in :term:`bits` that the data is being padded to.
     :raises ValueError: Raised if block size is not a multiple of 8 or is not between 0 and 2040 inclusive.